Panadeine Rapid Soluble Tablets

 - You are allergic to paracetamol or codeine or other opioid pain killers or any of the ingredients listed under "Product Description".
 The symptoms of an allergic reaction may include a rash, asthma attack or hay fever.

 - You are taking any other medicines containing paracetamol or codeine.

-- You are breastfeeding, unless on your doctor's advice.
+- You are breastfeeding.
 The use of codeine containing products whilst breastfeeding may harm your baby.